 John L. Sullivan would defend his title once more in 1892 against “Gentleman Jim” Corbett.
 Corbett was eight years younger than Sullivan, and much more of a boxer.
 He relied on footwork and speed and less on punching power.
 Sullivan, meanwhile, hadn’t trained as hard as he had for Kilrain.
 The bout was fought with gloves, and in 21 rounds Sullivan was out.
 It was his last significant fight, though he would manage exhibitions and a minor comeback or two.
 Corbett would later say that seeing how the crowd had cheered Sullivan at the start of the fight and then turned on him when he was down gave him a look into his own future, and the future of all fighters.

 John L. Sullivan made his name as a fighter, but he made most of his money as a self-promoter.
-When he wasn’t fighting, he was constantly coming up with new schemes to make money.
-His appearances were never ending, pitching and umpiring at minor league baseball games, appearing in plays, putting on boxing exhibitions, selling whiskey.
+When he wasn’t fighting, he was coming up with new schemes to make money.
+His appearances were never ending.
+He pitched and umpired at minor league baseball games, appeared in plays, put on boxing exhibitions, s0ld whiskey.
 If there was money to be made, John L. would show up.

 The phrase originated from the play The Rag Baby by New Hampshire playwright Charles Hoyt.
 The farcical play featured a sports fan so enamored of Sullivan that he was thrilled just to shake the hand of someone who had met the fighter.
-The phrase would later be turned into a song by Monroe Rosenfeld (lyrics) and Alfred Williams (music), and was a widely used expression for decades.
+The phrase would later be turned into a song by Monroe Rosenfeld (lyrics) and Alfred Williams (music).
+People often used the expression for decades.

 John L. Sullivan worked steadily through the 1890s, most often entertaining crowds on the vaudeville circuit with a monologue of stories than delighted his fans.
 He also continued his drinking ways, appearing in court from time to time to face charges that he assaulted someone or was drunk and disorderly.